Olapic/javascript-old/README.md

 ## <a name='constructors'>Constructors</a>

   - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
 Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!
-  - Grooveshark Note: Usually you'll never have to worry about this, because Backbone

     ```javascript
     function Jedi() {